|Get Atlanta BeltLine updates right in your inbox!|

 - Atlanta’s public and private sectors (including Atlanta BeltLine donors Kaiser Permanente and PATH Foundation/Sarah and Jim Kennedy) are investing in the sort of built environment that creates more opportunity for physical activity – ultimately impacting our health spending bottom line.

-- Built in partnership with PATH, 3.5 miles of multi-use trails have opened along the southwest and northern sections of the Atlanta BeltLine, and seven miles of hiking trail open, trail segments already benefitting neighborhoods in the West End, and other neighborhoods.
+- Built in partnership with PATH, 3.5 miles of multi-use trails have opened along the southwest and northern sections of the Atlanta BeltLine, and with seven miles of interim trail open, trail segments are already benefitting the West End and other neighborhoods.
 The Eastside Trail – 2.5 miles connecting Piedmont Park to Dekalb Avenue – is currently under construction.

 - Atlantans using the Eastside Trail are projected to increase their average time of exercise per week by 30 minutes within the first year of opening.